Uberi/University-Notes/MATH136/MATH136.md

 * Closure under addition: $\vec{x} \oplus \vec{y} \in \mb{S}$.
 * Closure under scalar multiplication: $t \odot \vec{x} \in \mb{S}$.

-The proof of this is roughly the same as the proof for the subspace test for $\mb{R}$.
+The proof of this is roughly the same as the proof for the subspace test for $\mb{R}^n$.

+The rest of the properties follow from these, so if we show that these are true, the rest are automatically true.

 ### Spanning